rsksmart/devportal-1.0/kb/rbank.md

 ![RBank - Borrow2](/assets/img/kb/rbank/Borrow2.jpg)

 Once you have entered a valid amount, click on the "Borrow Tokens" button.
-This operation will cause confirmation to be requested in the browser's wallet (Metamask or Nifty), once confirmed we wait for its validation on the network.
+This operation will cause confirmation to be requested in the browser's wallet (Metamask, Liquality or Nifty), once confirmed we wait for its validation on the network.
 This should take approximately 4 minutes.

+> Note: The Nifty browser wallet has been discontinued.
+See the [Nifty Wallet)](https://developers.rsk.co/wallet/use/nifty) page for more information.

 ![RBank - AwaitingTransactionApprovalForBorrow](/assets/img/kb/rbank/AwaitTransBorrow.jpg)